rindow/rindow.github.io/_neuralnetworks/index.md

 Hello there!
 ------------

-The Rindow Neural Networks is a high-level neural networks library for deep learning.
+The Rindow Neural Networks is a high-level neural networks library for machine learning.

 The goal is to be able to describe a network model in PHP as well as Python using a description method similar to Keras.